Making A Difference

 Involving the Community – Become a Mentor

 Mentoring is key to the success of the Youth ChalleNGe Program.
 Many programs don’t have enough mentors to assign to each student.
-NGYF is seeking local officials, civic groups, business leaders and individuals to volunteer as mentors for ChalleNGe students.
+NGYF is encouraging local officials, civic groups, business leaders and individuals to volunteer as mentors for ChalleNGe students.

 Visit the Take Action page for more information.